smithhelen/LostInTheForest/README.md

 purpose of demonstrating the methods in the paper **Lost In The
 Forest: Encoding Categorical Variables and the Absent Levels Problem**.

 There are two files.
-The file `SeqDat` contains the aligned nucleotide sequencing data for 10 genes from each of 40 *Camplyobacter* isolates collected from four sources (Sheep, Cattle, Chicken, and Human).
-The file `LostInTheForest` contains the corresponding allelic information for the aligned sequences.
+(i) The file `SeqDat` contains the aligned nucleotide sequencing data for 10 genes from each of 40 *Camplyobacter* isolates collected from four sources (Sheep, Cattle, Chicken, and Human).
+(ii) The file `LostInTheForest` contains the corresponding allelic information for the aligned sequences.